 When to stop taking herbs

-A Chinese Herbal formula is prescribed based on your presentation in the
+A Chinese Herbal formula is prescribed based on your presentation in the clinic.
+If your health changes dramatically, then you should stop taking herbs and contact your practitioner ASAP.

 If you are ever unsure, reach out and ask!